xenonstride/spotify-yt-mp3/README.md

 You can also install dependencies using ```pip install -r requirements.txt```

-Replace DIR in line 10 with your music directory
+Replace DIR in line 29 with your music directory

-Add your spotify developer client id and secret (get it from https://developer.spotify.com/dashboard/)
+Add your spotify developer client id and secret in line 9 and 10 (get it from https://developer.spotify.com/dashboard/)

 Also add your YouTube Data API key in line 94